OpenRbt/vendotek_driver/README.md

 $ ./vendotek-cli
 $ echo $?
 ```
-Return code is equals zero for succeed payment, and non-zero if any error was occured (you will see text
+Return code is equals zero for success operation - payment or ping, and non-zero if any error has occured
-message on stderr stream in this case)

 #### Work with protocol debugger